 Our customers often ask for flexibility to run observability workloads on the cloud provider of their choice.
 At FutureStack, we announced upcoming multi-cloud support with Microsoft Azure as an official cloud provider, so you can choose where New Relic stores your data.
-Azure customers will also be able to use New Relic as their default observability platform by natively integrating New Relic into Azure Portal.
+Azure customers will also be able to use New Relic as their default observability platform by natively integrating New Relic into the Azure Portal.
 You can save costs, store the telemetry data you send to New Relic on Azure, and gain deep visibility into Azure services.

 To learn more about this news, watch this video from the FutureStack opening keynote:

-Read more about our vulnerability management here.
+Read more about our Vulnerability Management here.